Can art change the world? Inside the debate raging over Black Lives Matter murals

 At their most fundamental, murals can help communities create meaningful public spaces.
 In the early 1900s, Mexican immigrants began moving to a community in San Diego called Logan Heights—many of them fleeing the Mexican Revolution.
 By the 1950s, the government zoned the residential area with industry, bringing factories and pollution.
 Then in the 1960s, the city split the community in half with a freeway, tearing out thousands of homes in the process.

 “In response, the community protested the placement of this highway interchange, and even though they weren’t able to block the freeway, they demanded the right to paint murals on the highways,” says Eric Avila, a professor and cultural historian at UCLA.
-These murals became a state historic landmark, but more importantly, the created the framework for an 8-acre gathering space under the freeway called Chicano Park.
+These murals became a state historic landmark, but more importantly, they created the framework for an 8-acre gathering space under the freeway called Chicano Park.
 “They created an almost kind of sacred space where there are annual festivals and gatherings to celebrate historic moments in Mexican and Mexican American history,” Avila continues.
 “There are car shows, community festivals.
 And it’s all housed in this infrastructure that has been covered in these murals by Chicano, Central American, and indigenous artists as well.”

 Avila sees a parallel to the D.C. mural: “It’s a very similar thing to what’s happening in D.C.,” concludes Avila.
 “It’s reappropriating public space in the name of inclusion, diversity, and equality.”